The Man Behind Emmett Till

 He was the first black staff reporter for the Washington Post and served as Jet magazine’s Washington bureau chief for 51 years, retiring in 2007 at the age of 88.
 In 2013, the National Association of Black Journalists inducted Mr. Booker into its hall of fame.
 He is best known as the journalist who pushed the gruesome murder of 14-year old Emmett Till to the front pages of both the black and white press alongside his mother, Mamie Till Mobley.

 Event sponsors include Virginia Union University (Mr. Booker’s alma mater) and the National Council of Negro Women, among others.
 “This is not a self-absorbed memoir,” remarked Mrs. Booker.
 Those who know the bravery of Mr. Booker would agree.
-Shocking the Conscience is available at Teaching for Change’s bookstore at Busboys and Poets and in our online webstore.
+Shocking the Conscience is available at the Teaching for Change Bookstore at Busboys and Poets and from our online webstore.